 I want to take part in Moth Night but I don't have access to the Internet

 I used to be able to send my data in any format of my choice.
 Why am I not able to do so now?

 I run multiple traps at a single site, how should I record these?

 How do I submit my records to Moth Night?

-If you have previously submitted data, just login and start to enter you data.
+If you have previously submitted data to Moth Night, just login and start to enter your data.

 You are strongly advised to change your new password once you have logged in for the first time by selecting My Account from the footer-menu.